National Provincial Bank: Origins and early growth

+The National Provincial Bank thus was established as a provincial bank but with a London head office.
+Moreover, it was specifically structured to be a branch banking enterprise prepared to concentrate on a large number of smaller accounts rather than a small number of large accounts.
+For more than thirty years the bank operated as a country bank, with its headquarters in London, but not transacting banking business in the capital.

-The first branch to be opened, at the beginning of 1834, was in Gloucester followed, as if at random, by Brecon, Walsall, Birmingham, Wotton-under-Edge, Boston and Wisbech and by 1836 there were 32 branches.
+The first branch to be opened, at the beginning of 1834, was in Gloucester followed by Brecon, Walsall, Birmingham, Wotton-under-Edge, Boston and Wisbech.
+By 1836 there were 32 branches.
 Considerable dissension soon arose relating to the structure of the branch system and Joplin, who favoured a network of local semi-autonomous banks, left.
-The model for the branch system had been the Scottish one, and the Bank reinforced this by recruiting Daniel Robertson from the Union Bank of Scotland; he served as general manager for thirty years.
+The model for the branch system had been the Scottish one, and the bank reinforced this by recruiting Daniel Robertson from the Union Bank of Scotland; he served as general manager for thirty years.

-Many of the branches that were "opened" during the nineteenth century came from the acquisition of local banks, sometimes as a going concern, sometimes merely taking over the premises after a failure.
+Many of the branches that were "opened" during the 19th century came from the acquisition of local banks, sometimes as a going concern, sometimes merely taking over the premises after a failure.
 Sources vary as to the number of acquisitions, their common trading name and even the exact year of purchase.
 However, although they may have been strategic in their own locality, none of the acquisitions appeared to be large.
 It was not until 1866 that the bank opened for banking business in London by which time it had a nationwide network of 122 branches.
 The bank ceased its provincial note issue and was appointed to the London Bankers' Clearing House.
 By 1886 the National Provincial Bank had 165 branches and its network was second only to the London and County Bank.
-There was now little in the way of acquisition but the branch network continued to increase - according to the NatWest Heritage Hub, there were 200 branches by 1900 and over 450 by the time of the 1918 merger (however, the scale of the post-1900 increase is surprisingly large and the latter figure may include sub-branches).
+There was now little in the way of acquisition but the branch network continued to increase – according to the NatWest Heritage Hub, there were 200 branches by 1900 and over 450 by the time of the 1918 merger (however, the scale of the post-1900 increase is surprisingly large and the latter figure may include sub-branches).